CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 [Scanned at orthic.shorthand.fun under Resources](https://orthic.shorthand.fun/assets/teaching/pt2/Teaching%20of%20Orthic%20Pt%202%201896%20Stevens.pdf)\
 [Scanned at National Archives of Australia](https://recordsearch.naa.gov.au/SearchNRetrieve/Interface/ViewImage.aspx?B=3408323)\
 Some of Clarey's explanations and examples are good.
 Some of his additions and changes are not.
 His penmanship style is very different, and worth experimenting with.
-Revised has aged into Public Domain.{: .rev}
+Revised has aged into Public Domain.
+{: .rev}

 **Dictionary**\
 [orthic.shorthand.fun](https://orthic.shorthand.fun/dictionary)\